acrlabs/www/root/posts/2023-12-04-kubecon-recap-part-3.md

 _very difficult process_.

 So, next, the offer.
-If you have some bit of communication you want help with: a blog post, a journal article, a conference talk or proposal, a PhD dissertation, _whatever_, on _whatever topic you want_--[get in touch with me](https://appliedcomputing.io/contact) and I will offer you a review and editing session _for free_.
+If you have some bit of communication you want help with: a blog post, a journal article, a conference talk or proposal, a PhD dissertation, _whatever_, on _whatever topic you want_---[get in touch with me](https://appliedcomputing.io/contact) and I will offer you a review and editing session _for free_.
 I really believe that we need more people out there writing, speaking, sharing about what they're doing, and I will happily donate my time to help you if you're struggling[^3].